Solutions to

 3. The catchword "Spintronics" should also come up in this context.

 Where does the (1/L)3/2 in the solution come from?
-What would one expect for a crystal woth the dimension Lx, Ly, Lz?
+What would one expect for a crystal woth the dimension Lx, Ly, Lz ?

-{short description of image} From the normalizing condition.
+From the normalizing condition.
 The factor should change from (1/L)3/2 = (1/L3)1/2 to (1/V3)1/2.

-What kind of information is contained in the wave vector k?
+What kind of information is contained in the wave vector k ?

 1. "Number" of solution or state.

-2. Wave length l = 2l/|k|
+2. Wave length l = 2l /|k|

-3. Momentum p = {short description of image}k
+3. Momentum p = k

 4. Total energy E via dispersion relation (for free electron gas E µ k2